-These are the electives for summer 2019.
-The page will be updated soon with the 2020 electives.
+These were the electives for summer 2019.
+The page will be updated soon with the 2021 electives.

-Students will choose from a variety of elective classes each morning Monday-Thursday while at SMI ’19.
+Students will choose from a variety of elective classes each morning Monday-Thursday while at SMI.
 Electives are designed to expose students to more specific topics outside their specialization.
-This year, there will be a pre-registration process for only a few of these sessions; that process will happen during orientation on Sunday, June 23.
-All other electives will be first come, first serve.
-The electives schedule and descriptions follow:

 Room 1094 Know Your Audience (Dania Alexandrino)